KenanHanke/rbloom/README.md

 This implementation of a Bloom filter doesn't use multiple hash functions, but instead works by redistributing the entropy of a single hash over multiple integers by using the single hash as the seed of a simple linear congruential generator (LCG).
-The constant used is for this LCG is one proposed by
+Those integers are then used as indexes for the bit array that makes up the filter.
+The constant used for the LCG is one proposed by
 [(L'Ecuyer, 1999)](https://doi.org/10.1090/S0025-5718-99-00996-5).